 Dear Friends of Lunches for Learning,

-Our strategy for 2018 is to secure sponsorship commitments for the remaining unsponsored schools in our network, and therefore to deepen the support of our sponsored schools and students currently in the program; and (2) expand our reach to include new schools, and additional students, in the Valle Province with the powerful impact of this school lunch program.
+Our strategy for 2018 is two-fold: (1) secure sponsorship commitments for the remaining unsponsored schools in our network ... deepening the support of the schools and students currently in the program; and (2) expand our reach to include new schools, and additional students, in the Valle Province with the powerful impact of this school lunch program.
 Expanding our support base will allow us to reach additional students even more quickly.

 I invite you to take a closer look at Lunches for Learning, the people at the heart of the organization, and the many, many lives impacted.
-The opportunities for you to get involved and make a difference in the lives of so many children are limitless.
+The opportunities for you to get involved and make a difference in the lives of so many children are tangible and impactful.
 Please join in and help Lunches for Learning provide this daily lunch and watch how your efforts are magnified over the next ten years.

 Siempre su amigo,